streamthoughts/azkarra-streams/site/content/en/docs/Developer Guide/StreamsLifecycleInterceptors.md

 Azkarra emits the state of `KafkaStreams` instances in the form of events that adhere to the [CloudEvents](https://cloudevents.io/) specification.

-The CloudEvent specification is developped under the [Cloud Native Computing Foundation](https://cncf.io/) with the aim to describe a standardized and protocol-agnostic definition of the structure and metadata description of events.
+The CloudEvent specification is developed under the [Cloud Native Computing Foundation](https://cncf.io/) with the aim to describe a standardized and protocol-agnostic definition of the structure and metadata description of events.

 Currently, Azkarra only supports the [Structuted Content](https://github.com/cloudevents/spec/blob/v1.0/kafka-protocol-binding.md#33-structured-content-mode) mode for mapping CloudEvents to Kafka message.
 That means that the message-value contains event metadata and data together in a single envelope, encoded in JSON.